OpenNebula/docs/source/intro_release_notes/upgrades/upgrade_58.rst

 Update your Hooks
 ================================================================================

-Hooks are no longer defined in ``oned.conf``, you need to recreate any hook you are using in the OpenNebula database.
+Hooks are no longer defined in ``oned.conf``.
+You need to recreate any hook you are using in the OpenNebula database.
 Specific upgrade actions for each hook type are described below.

 RAFT/HA Hooks
 --------------------------------------------------------------------------------
 HA Hooks keep working as they did in previous versions.
-For design reasons, these are the only hooks which need to be define in oned.conf and cannot be managed via API or CLI.
-You should preserve your previsous configuration in oned.conf.
+For design reasons, these are the only hooks which need to be defined in ``oned.conf`` and cannot be managed via the API or CLI.
+You should preserve your previous configuration in ``oned.conf``.

 Fault Tolerance Hooks
 --------------------------------------------------------------------------------
-In order to migrate fault tolerance hooks just follow the steps defined in :ref:`Fault Tolerance guide <ftguide>`.
+In order to migrate fault tolerance hooks, just follow the steps defined in :ref:`Fault Tolerance guide <ftguide>`.

 vCenter Hooks
 --------------------------------------------------------------------------------